Camino Real Trekking, Hikes and Excursions

 Port info Colón

 Most ships in Colón dock at the Colón 2000 cruise port.
-This port has two berths; the older Terminal 1 is also called Colón 2000 and opened in 2000 (what a surprise!).
-Terminal 2 was built only in recent years and is often called Homeport.
-Your ship always docks at one of the two berths; exactly which one you will only see once your ship has docked.
-To avoid confusion, you will always find us at the same meeting point between the two terminals.
+It has two berths: the older Terminal 1, also called Colón 2000, opened in the year 2000 (what a surprise!).
+Terminal 2 was built only in recent years and often goes by Homeport.
+Your ship always docks at one of the two berths, and you’ll only find out which one once it arrives.
+To avoid any confusion, you’ll always find us at the same meeting point between the two terminals.

-Adjacent to the old part of the port is the colorful, Caribbean-style Colón 2000 Mall, a shopping center with souvenir shops, restaurants, a casino, a hotel and a supermarket (Super 99).
-The supermarket is handy for anyone who needs everyday items, which can be found here easily and at normal prices (batteries, toothbrush, toothpaste, and everything a supermarket has).
-The supermarket also has ATMs that dispense US dollars, Panama’s national currency.
+Adjoining the old part of the port is the colorful, Caribbean-style Colón 2000 Mall, a shopping center with souvenir shops, restaurants, a casino, a hotel and a supermarket (Super 99).
+The supermarket is handy for anyone who needs everyday items, easy to find here and at normal prices (batteries, toothbrush, toothpaste, and everything a supermarket usually has).
+It also has ATMs that dispense US dollars, Panama’s national currency.

-At the port you can enjoy a beer after an excursion, shop at the supermarket or see what a Panamanian supermarket offers, withdraw US dollars, or take a photo at the Colón sign!
+At the port you can enjoy a beer after an excursion, shop at the supermarket or just browse what a Panamanian supermarket has on offer, withdraw US dollars, or grab a photo at the Colón sign!

 The new Terminal 2 is adjoined by an area with duty-free shops.